awsdocs/amazon-workspaces-user-guide/doc_source/high_dpi_support.md

 1. Choose **Display**\.
 **Note**
-If you see the message "The display settings cannot be changed from a remote session," this means that you're using a WorkSpaces Streaming Protocol \(WSP\) beta Windows WorkSpace\.
-At this time, you can't adjust the display scale settings for a WSP beta WorkSpace\.
+If you see the message "The display settings cannot be changed from a remote session," this means that you're using a WorkSpaces Streaming Protocol \(WSP\) Windows WorkSpace\.
+At this time, you can't adjust the display scale settings for a WSP WorkSpace\.

 1. Under **Change the size of text, apps, and other items**, set the amount of scaling you prefer\.